Olaheavy2021/eshop-aspire-distributed/README.md

 # eshop-aspire-distributed
 # EShop Aspire

-Welcome to **EShop Aspire**, your all-in-one solution for exploring a production-ready, AI-infused microservices e-commerce platform powered by .NET Aspire and GenAI.
+**EShop Aspire*, an all-in-one solution for exploring a production-ready, AI-infused microservices e-commerce platform powered by .NET Aspire and GenAI.
 This repository contains everything you need to run, explore, and extend a distributed architecture that emphasizes resilience, scalability, and real-time intelligence.

 ## Overview